 Many Chinese have volunteered their services at the hospital to help distraught relatives.

-“Even though we are doctors, in this situation, it makes us feel that life is so fragile,” said Fang Han Yi, a medical student from China’s Wuhan city, who volunteered at the hospital Saturday.
+“Even though we are doctors, in this situation, it makes us feel that life is so fragile,” said Fang Han Yi, a medical student from China’s Wuhan city, who volunteered at the hospital.

 She was in Bangkok with her two friends but said they abandoned their holiday plans and flew to Phuket to help out.
-She said one of the most heartbreaking scene at the hospital Saturday were that of four Chinese students who survived the ordeal but their friend perished.
+She said one of the most heartbreaking scenes at the hospital was that of four Chinese students who survived the ordeal but their friend perished.

 The five, from China’s Guangdong province, just graduated from high school and came to Phuket to celebrate, she said.